 Institutions can provide services and assessment adjustments for students who have disabilities and ongoing illnesses that affect their studies.
 However, they do not guarantee that applicants with a disability will be offered a place in a course.

 Institutions use the term 'disability' to include a wide range of illnesses as well as physical, sensory, learning and psychiatric disabilities.
-Disability services staff at each institution can provide advice and information when you are preparing for study.

 You may also be eligible for Educational Access Schemes (EAS).